eunyhwang/epit_sesotho/README.md

 As a result of this line, you will see an address number (generally starting with https://127.) on your conda prompt.
 Copy and past the address on your web-browser.
 Then you will see a epitweetr dashboard.

-Epitweetr requires that you have an account in order to collect data.
+Epitweetr requires you to have an account in order to collect data.
 Please feel free to choose a Twitter account or a Twitter developer account.
 Once the account has been created, put the account information on the dashboard.
 If you need more information, please check this link.(https://cran.r-project.org/web/packages/epitweetr/vignettes/epitweetr-vignette.html)

 ## Build up API
 ```